 - Prepare a Permit Status Letter that documents the permits required to conduct this Agreement.
 If no permits are required at the start of this Agreement, then state this in the letter.
-If permits will be required during the course of the Agreement, provide in the letter: - A list of the permits that identifies: (1) the type of permit; and (2) the name. address, and telephone number of the permitting jurisdictions or lead agencies. - The schedule the Recipient will follow in applying for and obtaining the permits.
+If permits will be required during the course of the Agreement, provide in the letter: - A list of the permits that identifies: (1) the type of permit; and (2) the name, address, and telephone number of the permitting jurisdictions or lead agencies.